1coderookie/Kobra2MaxInsights/docs/hardware/mainboard.md

     You need to check if everything is working as expected first of all.
     So please follow [Klipper's "Configuration Checks"](https://www.klipper3d.org/Config_checks.html) before even trying to e.g. set the z-offset, home the machine or execute a bedmesh probing!

 ---

+### MOD: BTT Manta M5P
+User [olivergregorius](https://github.com/olivergregorius) used a BTT Manta M5P in his Kobra 2 Max.
+You can find his GitHub repository with the according description and files [here](https://github.com/olivergregorius/kobra-2-max-with-manta-m5p).

+---

+### MOD: BTT Manta M8P v2
+User [crazybanane](https://github.com/crazybanane) used a BTT Manta M8P v2 in his Kobra 2 Plus.
+You can find his GitHub repository with the according description and files [here](https://github.com/crazybanane/Manta-M8P-V2-for-Kobra-2-Plus).

+---

+### MOD: Trigorilla Pro B_v1.0.2 (Kobra 2 mainboard)
+The TriGorilla PRO B_v1.0.2 is being used in the Kobra 2 (see the according chapter of the Kobra2Insights' page [here](https://1coderookie.github.io/Kobra2Insights/hardware/mainboard/#trigorilla-pro-b-v_102-stock)).
+With just a few modifications to the stock connectors and the wiring, [OldNKrusty](https://github.com/OldNKrusty) installed this mainboard at his Kobra 2 Max.
+You can find his GitHub repository with the according description and files [here](https://github.com/OldNKrusty/K2MAXKlipper).

+---